Study programme - BSc Animal Sciences

 Student Counselling

-The Animal Sciences programme has an education team consisting of a programme director, three bachelor study advisers (one especially for international students), two master study advisers and a study recruiter.
+The Animal Sciences programme offers strong personal guidance throughout your studies.
+Our education team includes a programme director, three bachelor study advisers (one for international students), two master study advisers, and a study recruiter, all ready to support you.

 English